shivam15s/os_shell/README.md

 # SHELL

 This is a shell written in C programming language.
-There are a few custom made binaries {ls, grep, cat, pwd, chmod, rm, cp, mv}
+There are a few custom made binaries {cat, chmod, cp, grep, ls, mkdir, mv, pwd, rm}

 It makes use of exec system call to run a binary.